dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 // You call to app.UseStaticFiles(); should be here
 ```

-You will also need to edit your webpack configuration at `webpack.config.js`.
-Since `UseWebpackDevMiddleware` needs to know which incoming requests to intercept, specify a `publicPath` value on your `output`, for example:
+Also check your webpack configuration at `webpack.config.js`.
+Since `UseWebpackDevMiddleware` needs to know which incoming requests to intercept, make sure you've specified a `publicPath` value on your `output`, for example:

 ```javascript
 module.exports = {